chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

       - 4 TB NVMe
       - 2x 25Gbps
     - AWS (c6a.48xlarge): $131,775 (all upfront on a 3-year reservation standard - non-convertable)
+      - 3.6 GHz 3rd generation AMD EPYC processors (AMD EPYC 7R13)
       - 384 GiB RAM
       - No hard drive
       - 50 Gbps
+    - AWS (m7i.48xlarge): $100,400 (all upfront on a 3-year reservation standard - non-convertable)
+      - 3.2 GHz 4th Generation Intel Xeon Scalable processor (Sapphire Rapids 8488C)
+      - 768 GiB RAM
+      - No hard drive
+      - 50 Gbps
     - Note that effort was made to make this comparison reasonably equivalent.
 If you have concerns this comparison, [please comment here](https://team.chuck-stack.org/t/hybrid-cloud-strategy-incus-netbird-phoenixnap/75).
+    - Note that the AWS m7i.48xlarge (virtualized) and m7i.metal-48xl (bare-metal) are approximately the same price.
 - PhoenixNAP includes 4TB of storage versus AWS includes not storage.
 All storage puchased in AWS increases the margin.
 - PhoenixNAP (in our case) uses Incus for virtualization.
 This means the same virtualization is used everywhere.
 This means we only need one skillset.
 AWS has no on-premise or desktop virtualiztion solution that is consistent with its cloud offering.
 This means I now need double the number of experts.
 - Incus allows for on-premise computing using the exact same tools and expertise.
 [Per this page](./tool-incus.md#medium-cluster-rack), I can purchase 72 cores (144vCPU) of computing power accross 3 servers (redundancy) to run on-premise.
 We have now almost doubled AWS's computing power across multiple data centers, and we are will less than 1/3 the cost.
 - AND, we have way more flexibility.
-- AND, we still reserve the right to use AWS if need arises.
+- AND, we still reserve the right to use AWS if the need arises.

 ## cloud-init Lock Down